-The National Iranian American Council now accepts applications for full-time interns for the Summer 2013 semester to operate out of NIAC’s Washington DC office.
-Starting date is generally late May/early June for the Summer semester, and internships last for at least 12 weeks.
+The National Iranian American Council is now accepting applications for interns for the fall/winter 2013 semester to operate out of NIAC’s Washington, DC office.
+Internships last for at least 10 weeks.
 NIAC will assist in helping interns get school credit, but positions are unpaid.